Online Disability-Affirmative Therapy in BC

 Working with me, I will:

-Disability-Affirming Therapy That Meets You Where You’re At
+Disability-Affirming Therapy Meeting You Where You’re At

 I know it’s not always easy to take the first step.